tbrowne5/A-generalizable-Cas9-sgRNA-prediction-model-using-machine-transfer-learning/README.md

 If you wish to run the model on your own nucleotide sequence follow parts 0 to 3.

 If you wish to validate the model or to update the model with your own data, follow parts 4 to 5.

+For practical use, please use the up-to-date model at: [github.com/tbrowne5/crisprHAL](https://github.com/tbrowne5/crisprHAL)

 ## Sections of this guide: